nanos-world/docs/getting_started/ScriptingQuickStart.rst

 Very nice!
 But you may have noticed you are just a wandering soul flying around, let's give you some flesh!
 For that, we will need to interact with some :ref:`Events`.

-In nanos.world we have a Class called :ref:`Player`.
+In nanos world we have a Class called :ref:`Player`.
 Player's are just a representation of a physical person behind the mouse and keyboard.
 Inside the game Player's don't have physical presence, because of that we must assign a :ref:`Character` to them, so with that they can incarnate and personify something =D.

 When a :ref:`Player` connects to your server, a new Player class is automatically spawned and you can get them with the following event: